German Studies second year modules

 Although the German constitution explicitly states that the political parties are only one of many participants in the political 'Meinungsbildnugsprozess', the practice looks quite different.
 Indeed, political parties have become the predominant force in German politics.
 They are the backbone of the German political system.
 This module attempts to analyse the German version of party government and the eminent role that parties play in public life in order to understand German politics and democracy.
 It aims to give a comprehensive introduction to the major issues concerning the working of the 'Parteienstaat' and 'Parteiendemokratie'.
 It will look at the development of the party system since 1945, examine the role and functions of parties, study the major political parties and analyse the current debate about the future of party government.

-Thomas Mann - 10 credits
+Enlightenment Germany - 10 credits

 Representations of Women in 19th Century German Literature - 10 credits